AlexEwart/running/README.md

 ---
 ## Hypotheses
-1. During the year 2020, athletes ran **less** overall than the same athletes in the year 2019.
+1. During the year 2020, athletes ran **less** distance overall than the same athletes in the year 2019.